Beinecke Memorial Scholarship

 Since 1975 the scholarship program has selected more than 335 highly motivated college juniors from 94 different schools to receive financial support during graduate study at any accredited university.
-Each scholar receives $2,000 immediately prior to entering graduate school and an additional $30,000 while attending.
+Each scholar receives $4,000 immediately prior to entering graduate school and up to an additional $30,000 while attending.

 This fellowship requires institutional selection and nomination.
 A copy of all materials must be submitted electronically to the Center for Global and Career Education.

 College juniors (planning to graduate in December or May of the following academic year) pursuing a bachelor’s degree who plan to enter a research-based (including creative practice) master’s or doctoral program in the arts, humanities or social sciences.
 Candidates must have a documented history of receiving need-based financial aid during undergraduate study.